firecracker-microvm/firecracker/README.md

 the state of art for Linux virtualization.
 Firecracker provides the minimal required device emulation to the guest operating system while excluding non- essential functionality to enable faster startup time and a reduced memory footprint.
-The Firecracker process also provides a control API, enforces microVM sandboxing, and handles resource rate limiting for microVMs.
+The Firecracker process also provides a control API, a metadata store, enforces microVM sandboxing, and handles resource rate limiting for microVMs.

 ## What's Included